 Since 1957, the AABB has been a leader in the development of standards for voluntary compliance in blood bank blood component collection, processing and transfusion.
 In the years since, AABB standards-setting programs have expanded to encompass several new disciplines.
-In addition to the Standards for Blood Banks and Transfusion Services, AABB now publishes Standards for Cellular Therapy Product Services (including hematopoeitic progenitor cells, somatic cells and cord blood), Standards for Immunohematology Reference Laboratories, Standards for Relationship Testing Laboratories (formerly Standards for Parentage Testing Laboratories), Standards for Perioperative Autologous Blood Collection and Administration, and Standards for Molecular Testing for Red Cell, Platelet, and Neutrophil Antigens.
+In addition to the Standards for Blood Banks and Transfusion Services, AABB now publishes Standards for Cellular Therapy Product Services (including hematopoeitic progenitor cells, somatic cells and cord blood), Standards for Immunohematology Reference Laboratories, Standards for Relationship Testing Laboratories (formerly Standards for Parentage Testing Laboratories), Standards for Perioperative Autologous Blood Collection and Administration, and Standards for Molecular Testing for Red Cell, Platelet, Neutrophil Antigens and Standards for a Patient Blood Management Program.

 Each set of Standards is developed by a volunteer committee of experts.
 The requirements contained in Standards are based on good medical practice, scientific data, principles associated with good manufacturing practices and quality assurance, applicable regulations, and the requirements of other standards-setting and accrediting bodies.
 These standards, along with the requirements detailed in the Accreditation Information Manual have provided the basis for the AABB Accreditation Program.